raggar/RahulAggarwal1016/README.md

-### Hi there 👋, I'm Rahul Aggarwal
+### Hello there, I'm Rahul Aggarwal 👋
-#### Full-Stack Web Developer
+#### I Build Things for the Web
 Thank you for visiting my Github Profile!
-My name is Rahul Aggarwal and I am an 18-year-old student developer from Vaughan Ontario who loves building things for the web.
+My name is Rahul Aggarwal and I am an 18-year-old student developer from Vaughan Ontario who is passionate about full-stack webdevelopment.
 I am currently attending the University of Waterloo for Software Engineering and have worked at several previous startups such as **AirMatrix** and **Waves Egaming**.

-Skills: React, Gatsby, Express, MongoDB, Firebase, Redux, Node.js, SQL, Postgres, Git
+###React, Gatsby, Express, MongoDB, Firebase, Redux, Node.js, SQL, Postgres, Git
 ### 🌱 I’m currently learning ...

 - GraphQL/Prisma